ElektraInitiative/libelektra/doc/decisions/0a_delayed/validation.md

 ## Problem

 Validation plugins operate as independent blackboxes.
 For every backend each mounted validation plugin iterates over the whole keyset, checks every key for its trigger metakey, and validates the key.

-Currently all needed validation plugins need to be specified at mount-time - if additional validation is required, the backend has to be remounted with the required plugins and plugin configuration.
+Currently all needed validation plugins need to be specified at mount-time;
+if additional validation is required, the backend has to be remounted with the required plugins and plugin configuration.

 If validation of a key fails, each plugin decides on its own how to handle the issue and proceed in ways that might be different from what is expected or desired.

 ## Constraints

 ## Assumptions

 While plugins should always fail and return an error if validation fails on kdbSet, there are several different requirements for what should happen on kdbGet and handle problems e.g.

 - only issue warnings